How I got a job as an AWS Technical Account Manager with No Experience

 It was in these roles where I started to build my primary set of career skills and where I first got a taste of what career progression felt like.
 However, the unfortunate truth was that like many other young professionals entering the job market, I never felt entirely fulfilled by my line of work, and I was quickly looking for an alternative profession.

-Click the image above to watch the full interview with Neal and Jack
+watch the full interview with Neal and Jack on our youtube channel

 Where I Started